apigeek/architect/README.md

 The text following the keyword (GIVEN | WHEN | THEN) needs to match a phrase/pattern from a vocabulary.

 This BDD notation is called "Gherkin".

 Gherkin is human and machine readable - business analysts, featureers, developers and robots can collaborate.

-New features can be created using any simple text editor.
+New features can be created using any simple text editor and re-use ApiGeek Architect's extensible instruction set.

-They are invoked elegantly from an API, the command line, Mocha, your IDE or your DevOps workflow.

-The results are nicely formatted to help debug, showcase and socialise.

 You can download pre-packaged vocabularies and/or roll your own with simple Javascript.

 I want to see a working example
 ===============================

 Architect features are collections of scenarios.

 To improve readability, the keyword AND can be used instead in place of the verbs above.